 Electrocautery, curettage, or both

-Lemon juice or vinegar may cause irritation, possibly causing the lesion to dry and crumble, but there is no evidence that this is safe or effective.
+Lemon juice or vinegar can irritate the skin, possibly causing the lesion to dry and crumble.
+However, there is no evidence that this is safe or effective.

 Some substances, such as tea tree oil, can trigger allergic contact dermatitis, an immune system reaction that causes itching and inflammation around the site.

 Anyone with concerns about a lesion should see a doctor, who can check that it is not melanoma and advise on treatment, if appropriate.

 Dermatologists are not certain why seborrheic keratoses develop.

 Possible causes and risk factors include:

 - Skin damage: Some types of seborrheic keratoses appear after dermatitis or sunburn.